annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

   -  Examing JSON files to determine what data to collect
   -  Mapping column names
   -  Creating cleaning functions for certain columns
-  -  Creating functions to covert data into python data types
+  -  Creating functions to convert data into python data types
   -  Debugging code by examing Airflow logs

 Pandas dataframes were used to more conveniently reformat data such as column names and values.
 Below is an example of the airflow tasks logs: